 Can A Slow Juicer Ever Be Fast?

 Slow juicers are almost as quick and easy to use as a conventional centrifugal juicer, but they are also able to efficiently process a much wider range of juicing ingredients including soft fruits, leafy greens and wheatgrass - ingredients that centrifugal juicers can’t effectively cope with.
-In the modern kitchen, we can safely say that if you want the benefits of a masticating juicer, vertical slow juicers are by far the most convenient choice.
+In the modern kitchen, we can safely say that if you want the higher nutritional benefits of a masticating juicer, vertical slow juicers are by far the most convenient choice.

 One word of caution may be advisable here.
 Since slow juicers were designed, developed and popularised by a few high quality brands like Omega and Kuvings, the market has now been saturated with cheaper Chinese copies of these original designs.
 The sheer number of names given to these cheap alternatives is becoming bewildering and if our experience is anything to go by, many of them will disappear just as quickly as they have sprung up.
-UK Juicers recommends and offers reputable slow juicer brands which we have tried and tested ourselves.
-These are brands that will be around long after many of the imitators have disappeared and we are confident that the higher price tag of our premium slow juicers is justified by their quality, performance and reliability - as well as offering our customers the peace of mind that the products will be available and supported by their brands in the long term.
+UK Juicers™ recommends and offers reputable slow juicer brands which we have tried and tested ourselves.
+These are brands that promise to be around long after many of the imitators will have disappeared and we are confident that the higher price tag of our offering is justified by the quality, performance and reliability - as well as by the peace of mind that the products will be available and supported by their brands in the long term.
 If you have any questions about slow juicers please don’t hesitate to call us on the number at the top of the page.